How to Master Your Tone of Voice in Sales Calls like a Winning Closer

 Focused/Serious

 The focused and serious tonality is perfect for negotiations and closed-ended questions.
 Use a confident, direct voice that projects authority.
-When you're using a focused and serious tone, emphasize that you're not messing around, get straight to the point, don't try to be their new best friend.
+When you're using a focused and serious tone, emphasize that you're not messing around, get straight to the point, and don't try to be their new best friend.
 This tonality works especially well in conjunction with an assertive opening statement.
-If the customer is being unreasonable, this tonality helps convey that you're not interested in dealing with their crap.

 Example of a focused/serious tone: